OpenTechStrategies/onShoreSecurity-snorby/README.md

 * Install wkhtmltopdf

+	* Mac OSX:

+		`brew install wkhtmltopdf`  _(untested as of 2017-05-13)_

+        * Linux:

+                `apt-get install wkhtmltopdf`

-	`pdfkit --install-wkhtmltopdf # If this fails - visit http://code.google.com/p/wkhtmltopdf/ for more information`
+	If the above fails, visit https://wkhtmltopdf.org/ for more information.

 * Get Snorby from the download section or use the latest edge release via git.